morea-framework/morea-framework.github.io/docs/change-hi/workshop-design.md

 Let's assume you can contact the participants prior to the workshop.
 What would you like them to do prior to the workshop in order to make maximal use of the time you are together?

-In rare cases, the answer might be "nothing", but in most cases, there will be at least some light introductory reading that can orient the participants to the workshop material.
+In many cases, the answer might be "nothing", but in some cases, there might be some light introductory reading that can orient the participants to the workshop material.
 To indicate this, you can create a [Morea Reading](/docs/instructors/entity-types#reading) and add the label "Pre-Workshop" in order to indicate that participants should take a look in advance.
 You can also add the label "Optional" to indicate that participants should read it if they can, but to not worry if they don't have time.

 In some cases, you might want participants to install some software or download some materials in advance of the workshop.
 This can be crucial when the installation or download might take 15-30 minutes and you only have two hours for the entire workshop.
 In this case, you can create a Morea Reading with the labels "Pre-Workshop" and "Required" which refers the participant to the relevant installation instructions.
 Participants who have problems with the installation could arrive at the workshop early in order to receive help completing the installation, or else they simply partner with another participant during the workshop who has successfully installed the software.

 In yet other cases, you might want participants to have acquired a skill prior to the workshop.
 For example, your workshop might involve teaching some intermediate-level skill with Jupyter notebooks, and so you require that participants have basic knowledge of Python and Jupyter.
 In this case, you could specify a [Morea Prerequisite](/docs/instructors/entity-types#prerequisite): a separate Module with its own Readings and Experiences that participants should work through prior to the workshop to make sure they have the necessary knowledge for your workshop.
 For example, the [Change-HI HPC Workshop](https://change-hi.github.io/modules/hpc/) has a prerequisite module.

+Note that the Change-HI workshops are supplemental to participants' other educational responsibilities, so it's best to minimize the amount of pre-workshop work if possible.

 ### The in-workshop phase

 A workshop can be organized in many different ways.
 Sometimes, it makes sense to interleave short lectures with activities.
-In this case, you might want to create one or more Morea Readings with the label "In-workshop" that points to the slides associated with your lectures, as well as one or more Morea Experiences with instructions on how to carry out the activities.

 Some workshops might not have any "lecture" at all.
 Instead, the instructor guides the participants interactively through the use of a tool or problem solving scenario.
-In this case, you might want to provide a sequence of [Morea Experiences](/docs/instructors/entity-types#experience) with the label "In-workshop" that document what you want the participants to do for each logical section of the material.
+In either case, you should present the in-workshop material as a numbered sequence of [Morea Experiences](/docs/instructors/entity-types#experience) that document what you want the participants to do for each logical section of the material.

 If you want to show a video at some point during the workshop, you can either [embed the video](/docs/instructors/embed-video) at the appropriate point in an Experience, or else include it as a Reading.

-Your workshop should always conclude by asking participants to evaluate the experience, which you can implement as a [Morea Assessment](/docs/instructors/entity-types#assessment).
-A simple way to do this is to design a Google Form and provide a link to that form in the Assessment page associated with your workshop.
-When the workshop is almost over, direct the participants to that Assessment page and ask them to spend the final 10 minutes filling out the Google Form.
-This form can be anonymous, and can ask questions such as:
+Your workshop should always conclude by asking participants to evaluate the experience, which is implemented as a [Morea Assessment](/docs/instructors/entity-types#assessment).
+In most cases, a Change-HI administrator will create a Google Form and provide a link to that form in the Assessment page associated with your workshop.
+During the last 10 minutes of the workshop, direct the participants to that Assessment page and ask them to spend the final minutes filling out the Google Form.

-  * For each skill presented in the workshop, did you find it to be not useful, somewhat useful, or very useful?
-  * Are there any skills that you expect to use in your work in future?
-If so, which ones, and how?
-  * Are there skills that you wish were covered in the workshop, but weren't?
-  * Do you have any suggestions for how the workshop could be improved in future?

 In order to maximize the response rate, it's best to build this assessment right into the workshop and not ask participants to fill it out later.